Al3zama1/swe-notes/CCNA/44 - Port Security.md

 * It allows you to control which source MAC address(es) are allowed to enter the switchport.
 * If an unauthorized source MAC address enters the port, an action will be taken.
 	* The default action is to place the interface in an 'err-disabled' state.
-* When you enable port security on an interface with the default settings, one MAC address is allowed.
+* When you enable port security on an interface with the default settings, only one MAC address is allowed.
 	* You can configure the allowed MAC address manually.
 	* If you don't configure it manually, the switch will allow the first source MAC address that enters the interface.